aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/saveoptions/memoryOptimization/_index.md

 ### Remarks

-Setting this option to ``True`` can significantly decrease memory consumption while saving large documents at the cost of slower saving time.
+Setting this option to ``true`` can significantly decrease memory consumption while saving large documents at the cost of slower saving time.